avioconsulting/mule-vault-properties-provider/README.md

 ```

 ##### EC2 Configuration with Instance Metadata Authentication
-Parameters:
+Attributes:

 *   ec2AwsAuthMount - the Vault mount for AWS authentication
 *   ec2VaultRole - the Vault role to login as
 *   useInstanceMetadata - true to login with instance metadata (PKCS7 is looked up on the host)

 ```xml
 <vault-properties-provider:config name="config" vaultUrl="http://localhost:8200">